Reinforcement Learning of Self Enhancing Camera Image and Signal Processing: Experiments

-In addition, the results indicate that learning the transformations on the latent spaces is effective.
+Table \ref{tab:celeba} provides the results obtained using 2250 training images and 11250 testing images.
+The training images are divided into 1 million $16\times 16\times 3$ patches (441 patches per image) and fed into the network.
+The result of the baseline method is compared to the results of our RSE-RL.
+We can observe a significant improvement in all the quality metrics using RSE-RL.
+A visualization of our denoised image results after self-enhancement can be found in Figure \ref{fig:celeba:results}.
+Among the results in Table \ref{tab:celeba}, the RSE-RL achieves the best performance regarding all three metrics.
+After applying the RL model for self-improvement, we can observe enhancements on all three quality metrics.
+This demonstrates that our self-enhancing model can be optimized during the testing iterations.
+Another observation is that the training data size does not significantly affect RSE-RL's denoising performance.
+We perform an experiment using 450 training images (0.2 million patches) and the same set of testing images to demonstrate this feature.
+We present the result in Table \ref{tab:celeba}, denoted as \textit{RSE-RL(S)}.
+This result can be compared with \textit{RSE-RL(before)} to observe how the training data size affects the performance.
+This observation provides an effective way of utilizing this network to largely reduce training time. \paragraph{YUV Visualization} The results indicate that learning the transformations of the latent spaces is effective.
 By comparing the three latent subspaces $Z_Y$, $Z_U$, and $Z_V$, we can observe that the noise has the largest impact on the Y space $Z_Y$, which represents the luminance (brightness) of the image.
 There is no significant difference between the noisy and clean patch representations on the other two subspaces.
-This indicates that Gaussian noise has the most significant impact on brightness, compare to chrominance (represented by U and V).
-The visualized latent subspaces can be seen on Figure \ref{fig:celeba:latent}.
+This indicates that Gaussian noise significantly impacts brightness compared to chrominance (represented by U and V).
+The visualized latent subspaces can be seen in Figure \ref{fig:latent}.
+We also present the reconstructed patches from the YUV subspaces in Figure \ref{fig:patch_match:yuv}

-Another observation is that RSE-RL's denoising performance is not significantly affected by the training data size.
-In order to demonstrate this feature, an experiment using 450 training images (0.2 million patches) is conducted.
-This network is also tested under 11250 testing images, and the result is shown in Table \ref{tab:celeba}, denoted as \textit{RSE-RL(S)}.
-This result can be compared with \textit{RSE-RL(before)} to observe how the training data size affect the performance.
-This observation provides an effective way of utilizing this network to largely reduce training time.